 Chronic diarrhea that persists for more than 2 to 3 days is abnormal.
 In older dogs, it can be a sign of kidney or liver disease, pancreatic disease, malabsorption syndrome, or cancer.

-Older dogs, like puppies, can become dehydrated very quickly so timely professional treatment is essential.
+Older dogs, like puppies, can become dehydrated very quickly so timely treatment by a vet is essential.

 Weight your dog once a month using the same scale.
-If your dog has lost weight, seek veterinary help to find out the reason.
+If your dog has lost weight, or continues to lose weight, seek veterinary help to find out the reason.

 A chronic cough in older dogs suggests bronchitis, airway disease, or cancer.
 Coughing especially at night in an elderly small dog suggests chronic valvular heart disease.